chevdor/ruled_labels/README.md

     Specs file : specs.yaml

         ▶️ Running test  1: Fail
-          Expected to FAIL
-          Running checks on 3 labels: B1, X1, B0
-            PASSED  Some topics (X labels)
-            FAILED  Exactly one visibility label
-            SKIPPED Note Worthy need one Prio label PASSED  Note Worthy implies no J label PASSED  Exclude all Ds
-            FAILED  Require all of J
-            FAILED  Require 1 P and no X
-        PASSED  Fail
+    You need to include one of the B* label(s)
+    You need to include all of the J* label(s)
+    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) PASSED  Fail

         ▶️ Running test  2: Pass
-          Expected to PASS
-          Running checks on 4 labels: B0, X2, X1, X3
-            PASSED  Some topics (X labels)
-            PASSED  Exactly one visibility label
-            FAILED  Note Worthy need one Prio label PASSED  Note Worthy implies no J label PASSED  Exclude all Ds
-            FAILED  Require all of J
-            FAILED  Require 1 P and no X
-        FAILED  Pass
+    Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
+    You need to include all of the J* label(s)
+    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) FAILED  Pass

         ▶️ Running test  3: Missing topics
-          Expected to FAIL
-          Running checks on 1 labels: B0
-            FAILED  Some topics (X labels)
-            PASSED  Exactly one visibility label
-            FAILED  Note Worthy need one Prio label PASSED  Note Worthy implies no J label PASSED  Exclude all Ds
-            FAILED  Require all of J
-            FAILED  Require 1 P and no X
-        PASSED  Missing topics
+    You need to include some of the X1, X2, J2 label(s)
+    Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
+    You need to include all of the J* label(s)
+    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) PASSED  Missing topics

         ▶️ Running test  4: Fail
-          Expected to FAIL
-          Running checks on 2 labels: B1, A1
-            FAILED  Some topics (X labels)
-            PASSED  Exactly one visibility label
-            FAILED  Note Worthy need one Prio label PASSED  Note Worthy implies no J label PASSED  Exclude all Ds
-            FAILED  Require all of J
-            FAILED  Require 1 P and no X
-        PASSED  Fail
+    You need to include some of the X1, X2, J2 label(s)
+    Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
+    You need to include all of the J* label(s)
+    You need to include one of the P* label(s) and you need to exclude all of the X2, X1 label(s) PASSED  Fail
     FAILED  Some expectations were not OK

 ## Check

-          Running checks on 2 labels: B0, A1
-            FAILED  Some topics (X labels)
-            PASSED  Exactly one visibility label
-            FAILED  Note Worthy need one Prio label PASSED  Note Worthy implies no J label PASSED  Exclude all Ds
-            FAILED  Require all of J
-            FAILED  Require 1 P and no X
+            FAILED  Some topics (X labels) | You need to include some of the J2, X1, X2 label(s) PASSED  Exactly one visibility label | You need to include one of the B* label(s) FAILED  Note Worthy need one Prio label | Since you have one of the B* label(s), you need to include one of the P* label(s) and you need to exclude all of the P1 label(s)
+            PASSED  Note Worthy implies no J label | You need to exclude all of the T* label(s) PASSED  Exclude all Ds | You need to exclude all of the D* label(s) FAILED  Require all of J | You need to include all of the J* label(s) FAILED  Require 1 P and no X | You need to include one of the P* label(s) and you need to exclude all of the X1, X2 label(s)
-    FAILED  chevdor/glabel v0.1.0 for labels B0, A1
+    FAILED  chevdor/glabel v0.1.0 for labels A1, B0

 ## Vscode yaml